gwenblum/Tech-Community-1/233-containerized-apm-with-java-app-on-gke/README.md

 - **SaaS Psockets Server host** in the variable RVBD_ANALYSIS_SERVER, for example *psockets.my_environment.aternity.com*
 - **Image Path** in the deployment section replacing the token {cookbook-233 image}, for example: *europe-west9-docker.pkg.dev/aternity-cookbooks/aternity-apm/cookbook-233:latest*

-2. *Optional* Set the APM extra-configuration.
-In the configMap, use the .json filename for the variable name and paste the file content as its value, and in the container also use the filename.
+2. Set the APM extra-configuration.
+In the ConfigMap aternity-apm-userdata-config, paste the content of the configuration file to set the value of the data configuration.json

 3. In the Cloud Shell Terminal, execute the following commands to deploy the application on Kubernetes and then show the external ip address of the load-balancer of the app